jlinoff/pam/README.md

 To show how it works, we will create a recipe record using "ingredients" and "instruction" fields.
-But first we need to define them as default _"textarea"_ fields in the [Preferences](#preferences) section.
+But first we need to define them as default _"textarea"_ fields in the [Preferences](#preferences) dialogue.
 So the available records look like this.

 <img src="www/help/pam-recipe-prefs.png" width="400" alt="default"/>